nahmedraja/GASAL2/test_prog/README.md

 ```

 `query_batch.fasta` and `target_batch.fasta` contain the sequences for the alignment.
 The sequences in these files are aligned one-to-one, i.e. the first sequence in query_batch.fasta is aligned to the first sequence in target_batch.fasta, the second sequence in query_batch.fasta is aligned to the second sequence in target_batch.fasta, and so on.
 The directory also contains sample query_batch.fasta and target_batch.fasta files.
-For the two sample files use `MAX_QUERY_LEN=160` during compilation in the `run_all.sh` script.
+For the two sample files use `MAX_QUERY_LEN=160`.

 In order to demonstrate easily the possibilities of reverse-complementing independently, one can change the first character of the sequence delimiter `>` in the .fasta files.
 The test program parses the first character as the following :